What Is an LDL Test?

 You should not eat or drink for 10 hours before the test, since food and drinks can temporarily change the levels of cholesterol in your blood.
 However, it is okay to have water.
-You may wish to schedule your test for first thing in the morning so that you do not need to fast during the day.
+You may wish to schedule your test for first thing in the morning so you don’t need to fast during the day.

-Make sure to tell your doctor if you are taking any over-the-counter drugs, prescription medications, or herbal supplements.
-Certain medications can affect your LDL levels, and your doctor may ask you to stop taking the medication or change the dose before your test.
+Make sure to tell your doctor if you’re taking any over-the-counter drugs, prescription medications, or herbal supplements.
+Certain medications can affect your LDL levels, and your doctor may ask you to stop taking medications or change your dose before your test.

 An LDL test only requires a simple blood sample.
 This may also be called a venipuncture, or blood draw.
-The technician will begin by cleaning the area where the blood will be drawn with antiseptic.
-Blood is usually taken from a vein inside your wrist or on the back of your hand.
+The healthcare provider will begin by cleaning the area where the blood will be drawn with antiseptic.
+Blood is usually taken from a vein at your elbow or on the back of your hand.

-Next, the technician will tie an elastic band around your upper arm.
+Next, the healthcare provider will tie an elastic band around your upper arm.
 This causes blood to pool in the vein.
-A sterile needle will then be inserted into your vein and blood will be drawn into a tube.
+A sterile needle will then be inserted into your vein, and blood will be drawn into a tube.
 You may feel mild to moderate pain that is similar to a pricking or burning sensation.
 You can usually reduce this pain by relaxing your arm while your blood is being drawn.
-The technician will remove the elastic band while the blood is being drawn.
+The healthcare provider will remove the elastic band while the blood is being drawn.

-When he or she is done drawing blood, a bandage will be applied to the wound.
+When they are done drawing blood, a bandage will be applied to the wound.
 You should apply pressure to the wound for several minutes to help stop the bleeding and prevent bruising.
 Your blood will be sent to a medical lab to be tested for LDL levels.

 The chance of experiencing problems due to an LDL blood test is low.
 However, as with any medical procedure that breaks the skin, possible risks include: